k3karthic/ansible__ubuntu-basic/README.md

 ## Deploy for Free

 You can run two servers for free by using the [Oracle Cloud Always Free](https://www.oracle.com/cloud/free/#always-free) tier.

-Terraform script for deploying a server can be found at [terraform__oci-instance-1](https://github.com/k3karthic/terraform__oci-instance-1).
+Terraform script for deploying a server in the free tier can be found at [https://github.com/k3karthic/terraform__oci-instance-1](https://github.com/k3karthic/terraform__oci-instance-1).

 ## Configuration